xLiquidity/Oracle/README.md

 # Oracle-Test

 This section is meant to test trading bots/strategies before uploading to xLiquidity main platform.
+The testStrategy-Toolkit is built using the Tellor oracle.